AlphaLunaFurry/fennec/README.md

 The cryptography will largely be handled by NaCl, GNU Privacy Guard, Off-The-Record and OpenSSL.

-The demonstration application will use SCons, wxWidgets, possibly GLADE, and for Windows ports, Py2Exe, NSIS and the BattleTorrent plug-in for NSIS.
+The demonstration application will use SCons, wxWidgets, and for Windows ports, Py2Exe, NSIS and the BattleTorrent plug-in for NSIS.

 The reference implementation of the proof of concept is nothing like the true Fennec Overlay, but